kerondwarf55/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will be able to adapt to the ever-changing world of technology and become a valuable asset to any team or project.

 Remember that programming is not just about writing code; it' s about solving problems and creating solutions.
 Be open to new ideas and approaches, but also be critical of your own work and always strive to improve.
 Practice good programming practices, such as writing clean, modular, testable code, using version control systems, like Git, conducting code reviews,and following industry standards.
 These practices will not only make your code more maintainable but will also help you become an effective team member.

+# 2024-01-22
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this means that writing clean, readable, and maintainable code is a hallmark of advanced craftsmanship.
+It's easy to create complex solutions, but true mastery lies in keeping things simple while solving complex problems.
+Strive for clear abstractions, minimize unnecessary complexity, and always consider future maintenance and scalability."